-An award and agreement-free employee can also qualify for the shiftworker entitlement to five weeks of annual leave if all of the following apply to the employee:
+An award and agreement-free employee can also qualify for the shiftworker entitlement to 5 weeks of annual leave if all of the following apply:

-- they are employed in an enterprise where shifts are continuously rostered 24 hours a day for seven days a week
+- they are employed in an enterprise where shifts are continuously rostered 24 hours a day for 7 days a week

 - they are regularly rostered to work those shifts

 - they regularly work on Sundays and public holidays.

 Awards and registered agreements can provide additional annual leave entitlements on top of the NES.

 Award and agreement-free employees can agree with their employer to purchase extra annual leave in exchange for forgoing an equal amount of pay.

 Annual leave can be taken as soon as it is accumulated.
 It also does not have to be taken each year.
 There is no maximum or minimum period of annual leave that can be taken.